 What is the worst thing that could happen if I grind my teeth?

-The worst that could happen if you grind your teeth, especially if you do not even realize you are doing it, is you could cause serious damage to your teeth.
+The worst that could happen if you grind your teeth, especially if you do not even realize you are doing it, is that you could cause serious damage to your teeth.
 This could result in thousands of dollars of restorative dental work.
 If the damage remains untreated, then you may even need to have your teeth extracted if the tooth is not salvageable.
 Regular visits to your dentist will allow them to catch the wear and tear in the early stages and intervene with proper treatment.

 What are the symptoms of teeth grinding?

 Since most people grind their teeth in their sleep, they may not even know they are doing it.
-If you suffer from any number of these symptoms, you may grind your teeth in your sleep: waking up with headaches, sore jaw, pain in ears, sore or stiff neck, or if your sleep partner says they can hear you grinding your teeth.
+If you suffer from any number of these symptoms, you may grind your teeth in your sleep: waking up with headaches, sore jaw, pain in your ears, sore or stiff neck, or if your sleep partner says they can hear you grinding your teeth.
 Schedule a consultation with Dr. Sousa today if you think you suffer from any of these symptoms.